 2008

-12

 Nursing program established in collaboration with Sigma Theta Tau International (STTI), the International Council of Nurses (ICN) and the National League for Nursing (NLN).

 SUSTAINABLE DEVELOPMENT GALS

 2015

 UN SDGs founded, our grant programs are retired, and a new partnership driven model is established.

-2020 Race & ethnicity portfolio established to tackle health and research disparities in underrepresented communities.
+2020 Race & ethnicity portfolio established to tackle health and research initiatives.